quinnanya/quinnanya.github.io/src/past-projects/bdlt.md

 header:
   overlay_image: /assets/images/header_bdlt.jpg
   overlay_filter: 0.5
+blurb: "A database of Bulgarian dialects & folk culture."
 ---

-This project with Prof. Ronelle Alexander used a Drupal interface for encoding linguistic and cultural information about transcriptions of field recordings from Bulgaria, and presenting the material in a way that is easy for scholars to search and browse.
+[*Bulgarian Dialectology as Living Tradition*](http://bulgariandialectology.org/), a project led by Prof. Ronelle Alexander, used a Drupal interface for encoding linguistic and cultural information about transcriptions of field recordings from Bulgaria, and presenting the material in a way that is easy for scholars to search and browse.

 Read more at: